 2016: Denison sold its subsidiary Rockgate, which had been reorganized to hold Denison’s varied uranium mineral interests in Zambia, Mali and Namibia, to GoviEx Uranium Inc.

-2017: Denison increased its interest in its flagship Wheeler River project, to approximately 66%
+2017: Denison increased its interest in its flagship Wheeler River project, to approximately 66%.

 2017-2019: Denison executed a series of Memoranda of Understanding in support of the Wheeler River project with certain Indigenous communities who assert that Wheeler River falls partially or entirely within their traditional territories and where traditional land use activities are currently practiced within the local and regional area surrounding the project.
-These non-binding MOUs formalize the signing parties’ intent to work together in the spirit of mutual respect and cooperation, in order to collectively identify practical means by which to avoid, mitigate, or otherwise address potential impacts of the project upon the exercise of Indigenous rights, Treaty rights, and other interests, as well as to facilitate sharing in the benefits that are expected to flow from the Wheeler River project.
+These non-binding MOUs formalized the signing parties’ intent to work together in the spirit of mutual respect and cooperation, in order to collectively identify practical means by which to avoid, mitigate, or otherwise address potential impacts of the project upon the exercise of Indigenous rights, Treaty rights, and other interests, as well as to facilitate sharing in the benefits that are expected to flow from the Wheeler River project.

 2018: Denison announced the results of the Pre-Feasibility Study for the Wheeler River project, highlighted by the selection of the in-situ recovery (“ISR”) mining method for the development of the high-grade Phoenix deposit.
-The project is estimated to have mine production of 109.4 million pounds U3O8 over a 14-year mine life, with a base case pre-tax Net Present Value of $1.31 billion (8% discount rate), Internal Rate of Return of 38.7%, and initial preproduction capital expenditures of $322.5 million.

 2019: The Canadian Nuclear Safety Commissions and the Saskatchewan Ministry of Environment accepted the Provincial Technical Proposal and Federal Project Description submitted by Denison for the ISR uranium mine and processing plant proposed for the Wheeler River Project.
 This acceptance initiated the Environmental Assessment process for Wheeler River in accordance with the requirements of both the Canadian Environmental Assessment Act, 2012 and the Saskatchewan Environmental Assessment Act.